mphotchkiss/FinanceFriend/README.md

 # FinanceFriend
 A locally running python GUI tool to upload, edit, and visualize transactions.
 The tool uses keywords and google search requests to dynamically categorize financial transactions into categories: food, transportation, housing, entertainment, miscellaneous, and education.

 The project is a proof of concept, but nevertheless it's functional with a few bugs here and there.
-And the GUI isn't styled to be pretty - just functiona.
+And the GUI isn't styled to be pretty - just functional.
 Certainly an exploratory learning project.

 ## What I Learned
 - Basic Python